MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-home.md

 ms.author: hamenon
 ---

-# Manage your flows in the Home tab
+# Manage your flows in Microsoft Teams

-The **Home** provides an overview of your flows from your organization's default environment.
+The **Home** tab provides an overview of your flows from your organization's default environment.

 By default, the **Home** tab is filtered to display flows that use Microsoft Teams triggers and actions.
 You can select **Microsoft Teams flows** to change the filter to display all your flows.